router-resources/CrossChainNFTAssignment/README.md

 1. **gatewayAddress** - an address variable which holds the address of the gateway contract.

 2. **_destGasLimit** - a uint64 variable which indicates the amount of gas required to execute the function that will handle cross-chain requests on the destination chain.
+3. **feePayer** - an address variable which holds an address on the Router Chain which is used to approve cross-talk requests made by the source contract.
+When a request is approved, the fee is deducted from this address

 Inside nft contract contructor, pass the name of your token followed by its symbol.